Best trails in Mount Kaputar National Park

 Are there any trails with picnic areas in Mount Kaputar National Park?

-Yes, there are 2 trails with picnic areas in Mount Kaputar National Park, including Mount Yulludunida Summit and Sawn Rocks Walking Track.
+Yes, there is one trail with a picnic area in Mount Kaputar National Park: Mount Yulludunida Summit.